 In year 9, pupils continue with the same curriculum offer available in years 7 and 8.
-Humanities continue to be delivered through assemblies and cross-curricular days, however, more time is now dedicated to mastering the skills, knowledge and concepts in English and Maths.
+Pupils emerging passions and interests are an essential element of our curriculum design.
+For the academic year 2023 - 2024, our Humanities curriculum has been developed further responding to pupils' feedback.
+Year 9 now receives Humanities theory-based learning.
+Humanities continues to be delivered through assemblies and cross-curricular days, however, more time is now dedicated to mastering the skills, knowledge and concepts in English and maths.
 This year is critical in each individual's journey at Hailey Hall as they begin to think about the next stage of their education, going into key stage 4.
 After three years of exposure to our broad KS3 curriculum, each individual has the opportunity to focus on subject areas that appeal to their passions and interests in key stage 4.

-KS4 begins this more bespoke academic curriculum, while still keeping English, Maths, Science, Life skills and PE as key components, pupils personalise their curriculum by selecting their option subjects.
-The options subjects compose of ICT iMedia, Craft Design Technology, Food Technology, Art, Photography, Music and Sports with pupils selecting two to three of these subjects.
+KS4 begins this more bespoke academic curriculum, while still keeping English, maths, science, life skills and PE as key components, pupils personalise their curriculum by selecting their option subjects.
+The options subjects are ICT iMedia, craft (design technology), food technology, art, music and sports with pupils selecting up to three of these subjects.